WPezClasses/class-wp-ezclasses-menu-walker-simple-list-1/README.md

  - Default: true

 ###### 'separator_outside'
- - Is the separator within the </a> or outside?
+ - Is the separator within the closing of the a tag or outside?
  - Default: true

 ###### 'separator_class'